LaserTagTeam6/LaserTagTeam6/README.md

 # Running the Program
 - Run the command: `./build.bat` on the terminal.
 - You will be prompted with the Player Creation Screen, enter the ID in the left columns boxes, and the  codename in the right column boxes.
+You can click through each or use the tab key to go through one by one
 - After you have entered the data for the players, click the `Finish ID Entry` button.
 - Click the `Finish Username` button to load entries into the database.
 - Click the `Start Game` button or press the `F5` key to start the Laser Tag Game.